on this page

 If you're a controller of a private trust or private company, some assets and income will count as yours.
 We base this on your level of control.
 We'll assess the assets and income generated by the private trust or private company to work out how much will count.

 If you're a beneficiary or have donated to a Special Disability Trust, we need to know to apply any concessions.

-A deceased estate is the assets that belonged to the person who died.
+A deceased estate is the assets that belonged to a person who died.
 You must tell us within 14 days of getting any assets or income from a deceased estate.

 We understand it can take some time to finalise an estate.
-Generally, we won’t assess any assets you’re entitled to until either:
+Generally, we won’t assess any assets you’re entitled to until one of the following happens:

 - you get them